l0aurore/OBS_CSV_Handler/README.md

 OBS CSV Handler can use any CSV file but requires name markers for generating specific inputs for OBS.

-    picture         creates an image vs 3 input from file pathway color           creates a color source at 100% opacity (put in hex) browser         creats a browser source from the url media           creates a media file from file pathway
+    picture         creates an image vs 3 input from file pathway color           creates a color source at 100% opacity (put in hex, sscript will account # in sheets) browser         creats a browser source from the url media           creates a media file from file pathway